 In The Islands of Tahiti there is a vast choice of things to do and see.
 And one of the most beautiful sites on the island of Moorea is the Opunohu Valley.
 Here is a suggestion for an excursion to explore the valley and admire the lush vegetation, starting from the beautiful turquoise waters in the bay of the lagoon.

 To get to Moorea, you can either fly with Air Tahiti, which takes about 15 minutes, or take one of the regular ferries, which make the crossing in about 30 minutes 8 times each day.
-There is a large selection of accommodation in Moorea, from hotels to Tahitian Guesthouses and vacation rentals.
+There is a large selection of accommodations in Moorea, from hotels to Tahitian Guesthouses and vacation rentals.
 Once you’ve arrived, there are numerous activities to fill your days, such as hiking in the Opunohu Valley, swimming and snorkeling in the bay, exploring the lagoon by jetski, waterski, paddleboard, kayak… After Moorea, why not continue your visit to some of the other Society Islands: Bora Bora, Huahine, Raiatea and Taha’a?

 An eco-active visit to Te Fare Natura